-SummaryKaiser Permanente Southern California’s Language Concordance Program involves a comprehensive strategy to ensure that patients have access to primary care physicians who have been certified as speaking their preferred language.
-The program provides fluency certification, incentives and educational benefits to physicians who speak or wish to become fluent in another language, and actively recruits bilingual providers.
+SummaryKaiser Permanente Southern California’s Language Concordance Program involves a comprehensive strategy to improve how often patients have access to primary care and specialty physicians who have been certified as speaking their preferred language.
+The program provides fluency certification, incentives, and educational benefits to physicians who speak or wish to become fluent in another language, and actively recruits bilingual providers.
 The program significantly increased language-concordant visits among patients with limited English proficiency, particularly among those who prefer a Spanish-speaking physician.
-Additionally, a pre-post evaluation found that higher rates of language-concordance between provider and patient led to better control rates among Spanish-speaking patients who had diabetes and/or hypertension.Moderate: The evidence consists of pre- and post-implementation comparisons of the percentage of language-concordant visits for 14 languages, use of physicians certified in these languages, and percent of limited English proficient patients in these physicians' practices.
+Additionally, a pre-post evaluation found that higher rates of language-concordance between provider and patient led to better control rates among Spanish-speaking patients who had diabetes and/or hypertension.Moderate: The evidence consists of pre- and post-implementation comparisons of the percentage of language-concordant visits for 21 languages, use of physicians certified in these languages, and percent of limited English proficient patients in these physicians' practices.
 It also includes pre- and post-implementation comparisons of clinical data on hypertension rates for Spanish-speaking and non–Spanish-speaking patients with diabetes; a measure of quality for the language concordance program.

 Developing OrganizationsSouthern California Permanente Medical Group (SCPMG)